StatStud/book-club/content/posts/cbt.md

 ## Chapter 16: Heading for a Healthier and Happier Life

+This chapter talks about the importance of having hobbies, which I certainly agree with.

+Personally speaking, since this is my blog, I want to do the following hobbies:
+- Brazilian jiu-jitsu / boxing
+- Salsa Dancing
+- Acting classes
+- Golf
+- Spanish speaking classes
+- Yoga
+- cross fit
+- volunteering (nursing home)

+I want to do the above specifically because they involve working with other people, while increasing my social confidence to be outside.

+Write down a plan.

+Then do it.

+DO IT!

+## Chapter 17

 # What ACTIONS/HABITS will I partake after reading this book?